madebylydia/Fabricius/README.md

 I'm not particularly interested in someone else taking up my work (If any??) but... there's a license so... if I ever don't keep up... code's here!

 Thanks for reading, apologizes for these little words, but I hope to "be back" soon enough!

+### 2. Going forward!

+THINGS ARE GOING CLEANER IN MY HEAD!
+Finally!

+Fabricius is going back to having some awesome time! :) Check out branch I'm working on from time to time (At this time, dev/structure)

 ## Goals